MCDReforged/MCDReforged/docs/source/plugin_dev/classes/PluginServerInterface.rst

 Parameter *source_to_reply*: The `command source <CommandSource.html>`__ for replying logging messages

 Parameter *target_class*: A class derived from `Serializable <../api.html#serializable>`__.
 When specified the loaded config data will be deserialized to a instance of target_class which will be returned as return value

+Parameter *encoding*: The encoding method to read the config file

 Returns a dict contains the loaded and processed config